rithvikthiagu/FitLog/README.md

 ## Features

 # Exercise Tracking
--Customizable Logs: Record every detail of your workouts, including type of exercise, number of sets and reps, weights lifted, and duration of exercise.
+- Customizable Logs: Record every detail of your workouts, including type of exercise, number of sets and reps, weights lifted, and duration of exercise.
--Exercise Database: Access a wide range of predefined exercises or add your own custom exercises to the database.
+- Exercise Database: Access a wide range of predefined exercises or add your own custom exercises to the database.

 # Routine Management
 Routine Builder: Create personalized workout routines by combining different exercises.
 Save and modify these routines as needed.